Alternatives to Granite

 Travertine: Yet another exotic and expensive stone option, travertine is known for a unique look and soft feel.
 However, it will also require more maintenance and is not as tough as granite.

-Formica: One of the cheapest surface options, plastic laminate has a tough layer of plastic molded with paper and bonded to fiberboard.
+Formica: One of the cheapest surface options, laminate has a tough layer of plastic molded with paper and bonded to fiberboard.
 Formica is a popular brand of laminate countertop, and the brand name has virtually become a generic term for laminate surfaces.
-Many laminate manufacturers pattern laminate surfaces to look like granite, but it’s hard to fool anybody, particularly if you damage the laminate.
+Many manufacturers pattern laminate surfaces to look like granite, but it’s hard to fool anybody, particularly if you damage the counter.
 It cuts, burns, scratches and stains relatively easily, though higher-end laminates are more durable.

 Corian: Another broadly used brand name, Corian is one of several types of solid-surface countertop material.
 Top-end solid-surface countertops are made with acrylic resin and may cost as much as granite.
 The surface is nearly as durable, but it is hard to escape the artificial look.

 Tile: The simplest tile countertops can be as cheap as laminate, but high-end tile can be more expensive than granite.
 The tile is typically durable enough for kitchen counters, but the grout can stain and crack, and must be regularly resealed.
-Stone tiles are a cheaper way to get a stone countertop if you want the look of stone, but don’t have the budget.
+Stone tiles are a less expensive way to get a stone countertop if you want the look of stone, but don’t have the budget.
 Tiles, particularly cheap tiles, are susceptible to cracks and chips, and the thin grooves of grout can be difficult to clean.

-Wood: The other cheap alternative (though exotic woods can get very expensive), wood is an unusual and natural countertop material.
+Wood: The other cheap alternative (though exotic woods can get very expensive), wood or butcher block is an unusual and natural countertop material.
 Though many woods tend to stain and scratch, a little TLC goes a long way.
 Wood countertops must be sealed regularly, and scratches can be sanded out with care.

 Metal: Copper and other metals also have a wide range of price tags.
 Metal is durable and heat-resistant, and it can be molded into any shape, including an integral sink.
 However, metal is cold and loud, and shows scratches and stains.